 Your taxpayer identification number for IRD

-If you have the equivalent of an IRD number in another country (i.e. your tax number at home), then you will need to provide a copy of this for the IRD number application.
+If you have the equivalent of an IRD number in another country (i.e. your tax number at home), then you will need to provide this for the IRD number application.
 If you do not have a tax number from home, you will need to state why.

-The taxpayer identification number (TIN) may have a different name in different countries, for example, national identitiy, social security, personal or tax number.
+The taxpayer identification number (TIN) may have a different name in different countries, for example, national identity, social security, personal or tax number.

-Print out a copy of the tax number official document from your home country (and any other country/juristiction).
+Print out a copy of the tax number official document from your home country (and any other country/jurisdiction).

 Evidence to prove why you are applying for an IRD number

 It’s most likely that you are applying for an IRD number because you want to work in New Zealand.
-In this case, tick the option in Question 12 stating “For employment in New Zealand” and include a printed copy of of either your work visa in New Zealand or a letter of employment on the employer’s letterhead.
+Your Immigration NZ Application number is all IRD needs if you are applying online.
+If applying through a paper form, tick the option in Question 8 stating “For employment in New Zealand” and attach a copy of either your work visa in New Zealand or a letter of employment on the employer’s letterhead.